rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 This also runs when the player presses the "Use Best Weapon" button on the party member control panel.

 ```
-Critter arg0 - the critter searching for a weapon
+Critter arg0 - The critter searching for a weapon
-Item    arg1 - the best weapon chosen from two items
+Item    arg1 - The best weapon chosen from two items
-Item    arg2 - the first choice of weapon
+Item    arg2 - The first choice of weapon
-Item    arg3 - the second choice of weapon
+Item    arg3 - The second choice of weapon
-Critter arg4 - the target of the critter (can be 0)
+Critter arg4 - The target of the critter (can be 0)

-Item    ret0 - overrides the chosen best weapon
+Item    ret0 - Overrides the chosen best weapon
 ```

 -------------------------------------------

 #### `HOOK_CANUSEWEAPON (hs_canuseweapon.int)`

-Run when the AI checks whether it can use a weapon, or when the game checks whether the player can use an item (weapon) in hand slot.\
+Runs when the AI checks whether it can use a weapon, or when the game checks whether the player can use an item (weapon) in hand slot.\
 For AI, this mostly happens when NPCs try to find weapons in their inventory or on the map.\
 For the player, this happens when the game updates the item data for active item slots on the interface bar.

 ```
-Critter arg0 - the critter doing the check
+Critter arg0 - The critter doing the check
-Item    arg1 - the item being checked
+Item    arg1 - The item being checked
-int     arg2 - attack type (see ATKTYPE_* constants), or -1 for dude_obj
+int     arg2 - Attack type (see ATKTYPE_* constants), or -1 for dude_obj
-int     arg3 - original result of engine function: 1 - can use, 0 - cannot use
+int     arg3 - Original result of engine function: 1 - can use, 0 - cannot use

-int     ret0 - overrides the result of engine function.
+int     ret0 - Overrides the result of engine function.
 Any non-zero value allows using the weapon
 ```

 -------------------------------------------